catalinpit/OSS-Contribution/README.md

 2. `git commit -m "Added my name and twitter handle"` (this represent the message that explains what you did)

 3. `git push origin <your-branch-name>` (push your changes to Github)

+# STEP 5 - OPEN A PULL REQUEST (PR) 🔍

+The purpose of a pull request is to show to other developers the changes you did.

+Also, they review your code to make sure your code is optimal.

+Once your PR is approved, you can merge your changes to master.

 # CONTRIBUTORS 🧑‍🤝‍🧑